polyformproject/commercial.polyformproject.org/terms.md

 The customer's use of the software is not limited under this agreement.
 {{/model=unlimited}}

-{{#model=seats}}
+{{#model=users}}
-## Seat License
+## Users License

-The customer's use of the software is limited to the number of seats on the order.
+The customer's use of the software is limited to the number of users on the order.
 The customer may assign each seat to one individual at a time, and reassign each seat at most once per calendar quarter.

-{{/model=seats}}
+## Eligible Users

+The customer's employees, as well as the customer's subsidiaries' employees, as well as independent contractors providing services to the customer may be assigned as users under this agreement.
+{{/model=users}}

 {{#model=metered}}
 ## Metered License